 Adult Bearded dragons are handled with two hands.
-They can be picked-up by scooping one hand under the belly while supporting the rest of body with the other hand.
+They can be picked-up by scooping one hand under the belly while supporting the rest of the body with the other hand.
 Allow the Bearded dragon to rest on the palm of your hand while your fingers are gently curled over its back.
 When sitting down, a tame Bearded dragon can be allowed to sit on the body of the handler.

-Handling baby Leopard geckos
+Handling baby Bearded dragons

 A baby Bearded dragon should be handled with extra caution.
-They can be picked-up by using your hand to make a ‘cage’ around the body.
+They can be picked up by using your hand to make a ‘cage’ around the body.
 Tame baby Bearded dragons can also be encouraged by a gentle shove to go and sit in your hand before ‘caging’ the fingers around the body.

 Restraining a Bearded dragons